 Alia VinsonPartnerAllen Boone Humphries Robinson LLP

 Ms. Vinson’s practice focuses on public finance, urban development law, and local government regulation.
-She works with special purpose districts, such as municipal utility districts (including master planned communities), water authorities, local government corporations, and management districts, both in the role of general counsel and bond counsel.
-She has a particular interest in long term water supply planning, water infrastructure development, water conservation and reuse projects, and the development of park and recreational facilities, including the bayou greenways project.
+She works with special purpose districts, such as municipal utility districts (including master planned communities), water authorities, local government corporations, management districts, TIRZs and redevelopment authorities, both in the role of general counsel and bond counsel.
+She has a particular interest in long term water supply planning, water infrastructure development, water conservation and reuse projects, flood control infrastructure, and the development of park and recreational facilities, including the bayou greenways project.
 Ms. Vinson has also worked on economic development matters (including developing 380 agreements with municipalities) and toll road authorities (on toll roads and other transportation projects).